learnk8s/advanced-networking/README.md

 kubectl apply -f pods.yaml
 ```

-Verify that all Pods got an IP address and that there are two Pods running on each worker node:
+Verify that all Pods got an IP address and that two Pods are running on each worker node:

 ```bash
 kubectl get pods -o wide
 ```

-> If the IP address of some of the Pods is `<none>`, just wait about a minute and then list the Pods again.

 Exec into one of the Pods: